powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 Before solving the ACOPF, the voltage magnitudes $\boldsymbol{V_i}$ are warm-started with $V_i^t$ (specified in `ampl_network_buses.txt`), as well as the voltage phases $\boldsymbol{\theta_i}$ with the results of the DCOPF (see [DC optimal powerflow](dcOptimalPowerflow.md)).
-The equipment setpoints are also warm-started with the values specified in the AMPL export (see [Configuration of the run](inputs.md#configuration-of-the-run)).
+Some setpoints are also warm-started with the values specified in the AMPL export (see [Network data](inputs.md#network-data)).
 Please also note that a scaling is applied with user-defined values before solving the ACOPF.

 A solving is considered as successful if the non-linear solver employed (see [Non-linear optimization solver](../gettingStarted.md#non-linear-optimization-solver)) finds a feasible approximate solution (**even if the sum of slacks is important**).